General Dynamics F-16 in 1/72 scale : kit review & modelling reports of HASEGAWA kits

-During the Cold War Norway became a NATO member and types operated were e.g Vampires, F-86 Sabres, F-84 Thunderjets and later F-104 Starfighters and F-5.
+During the Cold War Norway became a NATO member and types operated were e.g Vampires, F-86 Sabres, F-84 Thunderjets and later some 20 F-104 Starfighters and some 100 F-5.

 The Norwegean Air Force was one of the first NATO countries to acquire the F-16 in the 1970s.
 Some 60 F-16A and 12 F-16B were ordered in conjunction with the Netherlands, Belgium and Denmark with many aircraft license manufactured by the Dutch Fokker company between beginning 1980 to mid 1984.
 The Block 1 and 5 aircraft were soon upgraded to Block 10 with the bigger horizontal stabilizers.
 Also, a landing parachute and associated longer tail base fairing was installed.
 Later on, ECM upgrades were done with internal AN/ALQ-162 jammers and later followed by the Shadowbox upgrade.
 Armament can also comprise AIM-9L Sidewinder and Penguin anti-ship missile.

-Later some 56 F-16 aircraft were later also upgraded to the NATO MLU standard that was completed end 2001 and now also AMRAAM can be fired.
+Later some 56 of the original F-16 aircraft were upgraded to the NATO MLU standard that was completed end 2001 and now also AMRAAM can be fired.
 The F-16 bases are near the coast at Bodo and Orland in the center near Trondheim.
 Latest deployments of F-16's were air patrols for the Baltic NATO members.

 The Hasegawa F-16B "PLUS" kit #814 was released as a two seater.